loictessier/Macgyver_Labyrinth/README.md

 ### How to play

 Use arrow to move MacGyver's accross the labyrinth. pick up object by walking on them.
-If you have all 3 items when you meet the guard u complete the level.
+If you have all 3 items when you meet the guard you complete the level.
 Press 'Esc' if you want to end the game at anytime.

 ## Packages used